 Washington concealed carry requires a permit, but open carry doesn't.
 Permits are issued on a “shall issue” basis.
 You must be 21 years of age and not otherwise prohibited from possessing firearms by federal or Washington state law.
 Residents and non-residents alike may apply for a Washington state Concealed Pistol License.
 For visitors, Washington state does not honor any other state's permits unless that state’s requirements are the same or greater.

 Washington state requires fingerprinting, checks Washington state's mental health database, runs the background check through local law enforcement and the federal NICS database, and doesn't grant permits for those under 21.
 Since the background check is in greater depth than other states, it limits the permits Washington will recognize.
 You can see the list of recognized/honored permits from the Washington Attorney General's office.

 You apply for the license in-person through either local law enforcement or through the county sheriff's office.
-Besides the application, you must provide photo ID and you must be fingerprinted for the background check.
+Besides the application, you must provide photo ID and be fingerprinted for the background check.
 The license is good for five years from the date of issue.